OUR STORIED PAST

 Nursery catalogs, inventory books, plant lists, and articles by Dr. Francesco Franceschi document his contribution to Santa Barbara horticulture.

 Ralph Stevens Papers

 Correspondence, reports, articles, and plant lists of this Santa Barbara landscape architect and park superintendent.
-Materials pertain to Stevens’ teaching at UC Berkeley and the creation of the botanical garden there, as well as his commission to design the grounds of the Royal Hawaiian Hotel in Honolulu.
+Materials pertain to Stevens’ teaching at University of California, Berkeley, and the creation of the botanical garden there, as well as his commission to design the grounds of the Royal Hawaiian Hotel in Honolulu.

 Santa Barbara Botanic Garden Papers